charbelraffoul/ada-website/index.md

 Crucially, looking only at sectors would mask these stories.
 The Energy sector's moderate profile hides industries with 9% upside exposure.
 The Consumer Cyclical sector's near-zero response conceals airlines with strong asymmetric behavior.
-The industry-level granularity reveals who is truly listening to the boss — and who can afford to ignore the announcement entirely.
+The industry-level granularity reveals who is truly listening to the boss, and who can afford to ignore the announcement entirely.
 </p>

 <h2>At this point, it is tempting to stop at the sector level.</h2>